Musical Theater Museum Struggles To Preserve Archives

 SCHMIDT: Perhaps it may still be lost.
 Kreuger hasn't been able to raise the funds to preserve the rapidly deteriorating footage or properly care for the rest of the archive.

-Mr. LORAS SCHISSEL (Senior Music Specialist, Library of Congress): It's unparalleled.
+LORAS SCHISSEL: It's unparalleled.
 It's one of the finest collections of its kind anywhere in the world.

 SCHMIDT: Loras Schissel is senior music specialist at the Library of Congress.
 He's been out to view the institute, and calls Kreuger a walking encyclopedia of the American musical.